-Faculty and students who engage in research involving human subjects must first obtain prior approval from the UCSB Human Subjects Committee (HSC).
-To qualify as human subjects research as defined by the Common Rule, activities must fall under both definitions of (1) research and (2) human subjects under 45 CFR 46.102 (see below).
-See definitions below.
+To qualify as "human subjects" research as defined by the Common Rule, activities must fall under both definitions of (1) research and (2) human subjects under 45 CFR 46.102 (see definitions below).
 If the activities fit the definitions of (1) research and (2) human subjects, then the activities are considered human subjects research and an application will need to be submitted to the HSC for review and approval (or exemption) before research can begin.